-Equity ownership guidelines
+Equity ownership and hold guidelines

 We have equity share ownership guidelines for our executive officers to improve long-term alignment of stockholder and management interests.
-These guidelines require our chief executive officer to achieve stock ownership levels in ResMed common stock, including unvested RSUs, of at least five times his annual base salary.
-All other named executive officers are required to own at least one and one-half times their respective annual salaries within five years after their appointment.
-If these guidelines are not met, then on vesting of RSUs or option exercise, the officer must retain shares equal to 50% of the after-tax value of shares acquired on the vesting or exercise until the officer's guidelines are met.
+The committee reviewed and updated the guidelines in November 2021 resulting in increased ownership requirements.
+The updated guidelines require our chief executive officer to achieve stock ownership levels in ResMed common stock, including unvested RSUs, of at least six times his annual base salary (previously five times).
+All other named executive officers are required to own at least three times their respective annual salaries (previously 1.5 times).
+All guidelines must be met within five years after appointment or promotion.
+In calculating stock ownership, we exclude the value of restricted stock units or performance stock units subject to unmet performance criteria, and exclude stock options.
+Any time these guidelines are not met (whether during the initial five-year period or after they have previously been met), then on vesting of RSUs or option exercise, the officer must retain shares equal to 50% of the after-tax value of shares acquired on the vesting or exercise until the officer's guidelines are met.